WHOIS Domain Lookup for Agencies: Complete Guide

 • Gain historical insights

-Next, let’s explore what WHOIS privacy protection is and why it plays a crucial role in safeguarding your personal information.
+Next, let’s explore what WHOIS privacy protection is and why it plays a crucial role in safeguarding your clients’ personal information.

 What is WHOIS privacy protection and why does it matter?

 As a business owner, protecting your online information is just as important as securing your physical assets.
-According to a study by Statista, global cybercrime costs are estimated to reach $10.5 trillion annually by 2025.
+According to a study by Statista, global cybercrime costs are estimated to reach $11.36 trillion annually by 2026.
 This highlights the need for you to take proactive steps to ensure cybersecurity.

 Estimated cost of cybercrime worldwide 2018-2029